 Learn how curiosity and collaboration propel the discovery of groundbreaking therapies to prevent Acute Respiratory Distress Syndrome (ARDS), which typically occurs in the catastrophically injured.

 Centers of Excellence: Innovations in Post-Acute Care

-Gary Ulicny, President/CEO, GRU Health Care, Former President/CEO, Shepherd Center
+Gary Ulicny, PhD, President/CEO, GRU Health Care, Former President/CEO, Shepherd Center